lomska/Python-Vizzes/README.md

 [![Twitter](https://img.shields.io/badge/Explore_it_in_the_app-%23000000.svg?style=for-the-badge)](https://my30daychartchallenge2023.herokuapp.com/)
 ## About
 This repo contains the code for the graphs I created for [30DayChartChallenge](https://github.com/30DayChartChallenge).
 The graphs were built in <b>Plotly</b>, and the dashboards, the app, and most of the navigation were created using <b>Dash</b>, <b>Bootstrap</b>, <b>HTML</b> and <b>CSS</b>.
-The given codes include only the part with graphs and allow you to reproduce similar visualizations, for example, in Jupyter.
+The given codes include the part with graphs and allow you to reproduce similar visualizations, for example, in Jupyter.

 ## Viz description
 | Viz | What is it about | Data Source | Code |